National Western Stock Show

 CSU Day at the Stock Show Jan.
 13

 While at the Stock Show, plan to stop by the CSU exhibit booths on the second and third floors of the Hall of Education for information on academic programs and athletics, CSU giveaways and more.
-The booths will be staffed during the entire 16-day run of the Stock Show.
-Among the exhibitors: Colorado State Forest Service, CSU Extension, College of Veterinary Medicine and Biomedical Sciences, CSU’s Vice President for Research, CSU’s Seedstock Merchandising Team, Online Plus, 4-H, Alumni Association, College of Agricultural Sciences and the College of Liberal Arts.
+The booths will be staffed during the entire 16-day run of the show.
+Among the exhibitors: Colorado State Forest Service, CSU Extension, College of Veterinary Medicine and Biomedical Sciences, CSU’s Vice President for Research, CSU’s Seedstock Merchandising Team, CSU Online, 4-H, Alumni Association, CSU Athletics, College of Business, One Health Institute, Temple Grandin Equine Center, Walter Scott College of Engineering, and the College of Agricultural Sciences.

 CSU’s Ag Adventure, located next to the CSU booth, is an interactive exhibit created in conjunction with several Colorado commodity groups that teaches children about where their food comes from.
 The exhibit includes information from the Colorado Department of Agriculture, Colorado Farm Bureau and commodity groups such as beef, dairy, eggs, potatoes, corn, wheat and honey producers.
 This year, 4-H’s Cowboy Ethics will be a part of the Ag Adventure exhibit.